 We have taken reasonable steps to protect your personal information from misuse, interference or loss and from unauthorised access, modification or disclosure.

-We hold your personal information in computers and paper based files and other records.
-These records are located on site at the CASS premises and are also stored off site in our service provider’s server.
+We hold your personal information in electronic records, data storage systems and paper based files and other records.
+These records are located on site at the CASS premises.
+Electronic records are also stored off site on our service provider’s servers.

 We will take reasonable steps to destroy or permanently de-identify any information that is no longer needed for any purpose for which we may use or disclose the information unless we are lawfully requested to retain the information.

 We may outsource the management of our website and computer network to external contractors.
 We have entered into agreements with these parties to protect your information in accordance with the APP.

 You have a right to access your personal information held by us.
 There are circumstances where we may refuse to give you access to some of your personal information.
 For example, we are not required to provide you with access where a request:

 - concerns information relating to an existing or anticipated legal proceedings between CASS and yourself;

 - requires access that would be unlawful;